-Tan'thalon, western quarter-

 Talia turned, about to steady the Diviner's shoulder—

 The world howled again.
 Louder.
 Harder.
 The wall of sand slammed back with twice the fury, shredding the barrier like cloth.
-The crystal in the staff screamed with a piercing note, fractures spiderwebbing across its surface.
+The runes in the staff screamed with a piercing note, fractures spiderwebbing across the length of it.
 The Diviner held back with all her might, trying to hold the barrier up.
 But it shredded, piece by piece.

 She cried out, the sound torn from her throat, as the barrier collapsed inward.
 The full force of the sandstorm crashed down.
 Soldiers staggered, raising shields in an attempt to keep themselves safe.